-What does a food label "sell by" date really mean?
-And how long is it good after that date?
+What does the "sell by" food label date on the organic milk carton really mean?
+How long is it good after the "sell by" date?

-Why doesn't the butter have an expiration label?
+Why doesn't the butter have one?
 And do I really have to use by the "use by" date?

-After this date, the grocer is advised by the manufacturer to remove the item from the shelf.
+After this date on a food label, the grocer is advised by the manufacturer to remove the item from the shelf.
 The item may still be eaten if it hasn't been around longer than the recommended storage time.

-Don't push it with this one.
-When this date has come and gone, so should the edibles inside.
-This is one you can take to the bank.
+Don't push it, Dad.
+When this date has come and gone, so should the food inside the dated label.
+This is one you can take to the (food) bank.
 It's as firm as food dating gets.

-This tells you when shelf-stable items such as cereal or canned tuna was packed or boxed.
+This tells you when shelf-stable stuff such as cereal or canned tuna was packed or boxed.
 And no, they are not easy to read, by design.

-These dates are really more of a manufacturer's code to help them (not you) to rotate their products or tract them in the event of a recall.
+These dates are more of a manufacturer's code to help them (not you) to rotate their products or track them in the event of a recall.
 (There's a scary thought.)